HindCodes/HindCodes/README.md

 [![MasterHead](https://github.com/HindCodes/HindCodes/assets/121991962/3fdee029-1ae7-4345-b880-cfd2a8d9fe33)](https://github.com/HindCodes)
 <h1>🌸Hind As-Salafi</h1>

-**Aspiring Digital Craftsman (Jr. Developer / Programmer)**
+**Aspiring Digital Craftsman (Freelance Developer)**

 <br />

 <p align="left">I am a passionate self-taught coder.
 I enjoy the results of the hard work I put forth into my learning.
-I also enjoy discovering new tools and resources that make the journey so much more fun and enjoyable.
-I hope to work for a company that provides opportunties for learning and an enjoyable work environment.</p>
+I also enjoy discovering new tools and resources that make the journey so much more fun and enjoyable. </p>

 - 🔭 I’m currently working on **Full Stack Realtime Chat Messaging App with Authentication & SMS Notifications**

-- 🤝 I’m hoping to get hired as a **Full Stack Web Developer**
+- 🤝 I’m hoping to get hired as a **Freelance Developer**

 - 👨‍💻 All of my projects are available at [https://github.com/HindCodes](https://github.com/HindCodes)